curityio/username-password-authenticator/test/README.md

 ## Deploy the Plugin

-Whenever the plugin code changes, build it into JAR files in a custom Docker image:
+Whenever you change the plugin code, build it into deployable JAR files.\
+The build script does so by producing a custom Docker image for the Curity Identity Server:

 ```bash
 ./test/build.sh
 ```

-Then deploy the Curity Identity Server using the updated Docker image.\
-The example deployment also exposes port 8443 of the local identity server to the internet, via ngrok.\
-This enables the internet hosted OAuth Tools to be used as a test client:
+The example deployment enables the internet based OAuth Tools to be used as a test client.\
+The deployment script uses ngrok to expose port 8443 of the local identity server to OAuth Tools:

 ```bash
 ./test/deploy.sh
 ```

-The script will output an external base URL that is called from OAuth tools:
+The script outputs an external base URL that is called from OAuth tools:

 ```text
 https://4bdb-2-26-158-168.eu.ngrok.io/oauth/v2/oauth-anonymous/.well-known/openid-configuration